shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The text of "Line1" and "Line2" from the "Boot Item" screen is used for this transmission, with no space between the Line1 and Line2 data.

-Note.
+*Note:*

-Use of this feature will cause problems on Motorola based repeaters and networks, and should only be used for simplex and possibly on Brandmeister and other networks which correctly support Talker Alias
+- Use of this feature will cause problems on Motorola based repeaters and networks, and should only be used for simplex and possibly on Brandmeister and other networks which correctly support Talker Alias

 #### Allow PC